 There is only so much real estate on mobile search results pages, and as the paid search mobile trend continues, it is going to be more important than ever for your practice to have a strong foothold in the paid search landscape.

 On quite a few occasions, we’ve seen competitors actually bid on the brand name of a practice we are working with.

 If you are not doing paid search when this happens, you might be losing patients to other practices.
 We typically will bid on the practice name we are running the campaign for, so that we control the messaging and ensure we are there if competitors are encroaching in our space.

 Consistent Search Presence

 Having a strong SEO strategy is critical for your practice, but organic search can be inconsistent.
 There are no guarantees where you will be ranked in search results, because search engines are always changing their ranking factors, which can severely affect where you fall.

 Paid search marketing can help ensure your practice always has a consistent presence in search results, because you are directly choosing the keywords and search terms you want to target.
 Essentially, with paid search, you are in almost complete control of where and when your ads show up.

 If you are opening a new location or moving your practice to a new city, paid search marketing can provide instant search presence.
 With organic search, it takes time to build rankings when you are moving into a new city, and you are having to compete with practices that have already obtained a strong search presence in that new city.
 With paid search, you can target specific locations you want to reach with your ads.

 In conclusion, when you are considering paid search marketing for your practice, it is important to consider all the perks and not just the benefit of getting new leads for your practice.
-If you have any questions about paid search marketing or want to learn more about the benefits that paid search can offer your practice, please reach out to email@example.com.
+If you have any questions about paid search marketing or want to learn more about the benefits that paid search can offer your practice, please contact our team today.